 Cost of food

-As much as possible, buy seasonal produce, “seconds”, foods in bulk, or generic and store brands.
+As much as possible, buy seasonal produce, seconds, foods in bulk or generic and store brands.
 But, be mindful of what you buy in bulk.
-By only what you can use.
+Buy only what you can use.
 Five pounds of cheese or a gallon of marinara sauce that goes bad before you use it does not save you money.
+(Here are more tips for saving money on food.)

 For packaged products you do buy (from applesauce to tomato sauce), clip coupons if you have a lot of time to devote to the practice.
 Better yet, learn to cook from scratch.
 Following the advice above, you don’t need a recipe for oatmeal or sandwiches.
-So you really only need a few basic recipes for soup, stew, and stir fry.
+So you really only need a few basic recipes for soup, stews and stir-frys.
 Then just vary the ingredients seasonally or according to what you can buy cheaply in any given week.

 There are a couple of different approaches to saving money on essential clothes.